 When is the best time to see sperm whales with you?

 Can we see blue whales on your trips?

-We have sighted blue whales twice during our summer whale watching tours over the last five years.
+We have sighted blue whales a handful of times during our summer whale watching tours from Olafsvik over the last five years.
 From Holmavik they have also been seen, but only twice, so the chances are not very high, but you never know!

-What other whales or dolphins can be seen around Snæfellsnes?
+What other whales or dolphins can be seen on your tours?

 Do you use sonar to search for the whales?

 No, we do not.
-There is no equipment we can use to find whales and dolphins.
+There is no equipment we can use to find whales and dolphins except our eyes.
 We use our profound knowledge of the area, and our eyes and binoculars to spot the animals.
 We always have experienced spotters on board that will constantly search for the animals.